bitzhouzq/Context-Enhance-via-Fusion/README.md

 # Context_Enhance_via_Fusion
-An implementation of "Context Enhancement via Infrared and Visible image".
+An implementation of "Context Enhancement via Infrared and Visible image". with Matlab codes